Skip to main content

 Financial Privacy Laws: Background

-In 1976, the U.S. Supreme Court held that there was no reasonable expectation of privacy in bank records because such records are the property of the financial institution, not the customer.
-This also meant that no disclosure requirements applied to financial institutions whenever they were providing a consumer's records to government officials.
+In 1976, the U.S. Supreme Court held that there was no reasonable expectation of privacy in bank records.
+The Court ruled that such records are the property of the financial institution, not the customer.
+This also meant that banks were not required to disclose when they provided a consumer's records to the government or law enforcement.
+In other words, the government could access your bank records without your knowledge or consent.

-This ruling prompted Congress to pass the RFPA just two years later.
-Although not a constitutional protection, this federal law requires government officials to follow specific procedures when requesting bank records.
-It also imposes limits on banks before they can release such information and requires written notice to be given to bank customers about the government's request.
+This ruling prompted Congress to pass the RFPA two years later.
+This federal law requires government officials to follow specific procedures when requesting bank records.
+It also imposes limits on banks and lenders before they can release such information.
+Lastly, it requires written notice to be given to bank customers about the government's request.

-Under the RFPA, the government agency or authority (applicable to the federal government only) must first send the customer written notice of its intent to obtain the records, an explanation of why it's seeking them, and an explanation of the procedures the customer may follow to challenge the request.
+Under the RFPA, the federal government agency must first send the customer written notice of its intent to obtain the customer's records.
+The federal agency must also provide an explanation of why it's seeking the customer's information.

 The RFPA applies to the following customers of financial institutions:

-• Any person (or authorized representative of that person) who uses any service of a financial institution (such as a bank or credit union);
+• Any person who uses any financial service or financial product of a financial institution (such as a bank or credit union)

-• Any person for whom the financial institution acts as a fiduciary; and
+• Any person for whom the financial institution acts as a fiduciary

-In addition, before a government official may access information contained in a covered customer's bank records, they must first obtain one of the following:
+Before a government official may access a customer's bank records, they must first obtain one of the following:

-• A formal written request by a government agency (only in the absence of summons or subpoena authority); or
+• A written request by a government agency (in the absence of summons or subpoena authority)

-The financial institution may not release the requested bank records until the government authority seeking them has certified in writing that it has complied with the above rules and procedures.
+The financial institution may not release the requested bank records until the government authority certifies in writing that it has complied with the above procedures.
 As the customer, you also have the right to inspect the requested documents under the RFPA.
-The financial institution also has the right to recover any costs associated with gathering and providing the requested information.

-The RFPA allows financial institutions to release any records that aren't personally identifiable to a particular customer and to contact the proper authorities about any information they may have indicating a violation of the law.
-The law also has some specific exceptions to notice and certification requirements and also excepts certain types of financial records, including records:
+The RFPA allows financial service providers and institutions to contact law enforcement about any information they may have indicating a violation of the law.
+The law also has some specific exceptions to privacy notice and certification requirements.
+These exceptions apply to financial records:

-• Requested in accordance with Internal Revenue Service (IRS) procedures;
+• Requested under Internal Revenue Service (IRS) procedures

-• Subject to a subpoena in connection with proceeding before a grand jury;
+• Subject to a subpoena in connection with a grand jury proceeding

-• Related to a financial institution that is being investigated;
+• Related to a financial institution being investigated

 What if Your Rights Are Violated Under the RFPA?

-If a financial institution and/or government authority fails to comply with the rules and procedures of the RFPA, you have the right to sue for both injunctive relief and damages.
-If an injunction is granted, then the offending party must fully comply with the law.
-Although there are safe harbors built into the law to protect institutions when they make mistakes, you can also seek damages for RFPA violations which can include:
+If a financial institution or the government fails to follow the RFPA, you have the right to sue for both injunctive relief and damages.
+The legal damages you can seek for RFPA violations include:

-2. A set damage rate of $100 per violation (regardless of the volume of records involved);
+• A set damage rate of $100 per violation (regardless of the volume of records involved)

-4. Any punitive damages the court allows for intentional violations.
+• Any punitive damages the court allows for intentional violations

 If your rights were violated under the RFPA, you have three years from the date of the violation (or the date it was discovered) to file a claim.